botelhocpp/IASpie/README.md

 <a href="https://www.ic.unicamp.br/~edson/disciplinas/mc404/2017-2s/abef/IAS-sim/">IAS Simulator</a>

+There are 22 instructions, as showed bellow.
+There are some restraints: all procedures must begin with "\_" and end with a ":".
+All variable labels must, as well, end with ":".
+You can write one line commentaries with "#".
+The variables must be placed in data section, thats it, bellow the diretive ".data", anda the instructions must be placed in the code section, bellow ".code".
+The data sextion must be bellow the coode section.

+This initial programm version accept up to 10 procedures and 232 variables.

 | Opcode | Instruction Type | Mnemonic | Operation | Description |
 | :---: | :---: | :---: | :---: | :---: |
 | 0x00 | Exit | HALT | - | Halt the program execution.
 Will abort the simulator with "invalidInstruction" exception. |